scolladon/sfdx-git-delta/CONTRIBUTING.md

 [creating-a-pull-request]: https://help.github.com/articles/creating-a-pull-request/
 [eslint-integrations]: http://eslint.org/docs/user-guide/integrations

+### Collaborate on the pull request

+[Conventional Comment](https://conventionalcomments.org/) is used to ensure every comments express intention and are easy to understand.
+Pull Request comments are not enforced it is more a way to help the reviewers and contributors to collaborate on the pull request.

 ## Update Salesforce API version

 The repo contains a script to increment the Salesforce API version supported by SGD.
 To upgrade the API version, run the following command:

 ```
 yarn && yarn increment:apiversion
 ```

 ## Testing the plugin from a pull request

 To test SGD as a Salesforce CLI plugin from a pending pull request:

 1. uninstall the previous version you may have `sfdx plugins:uninstall sfdx-git-delta`
 2. clone the repository
 3. checkout the branch to test